Shaikh-Aaisha/Google-login-Package/README.md

 GOOGLE_CLIENT_SECRET="your client secret id" REDIRECT_URL="Your redirct URL"
 ```
-Add google login button on login page and assign the route.
+Add google login button on login page and assign the route as "route('auth.google')".